 My interest in Viking mythology led to the name Thor’s Hammer.
 Vikings were sailors as well, so I put together classic bay rum history with the might and justice of Thor’s Hammer, like this aftershave.

 I believe I have created an aftershave that my father would approve.
-Please try a sample of this classic scent today.
+Please try a sample of this classic scent today at our shop Freyja’s Magic.